FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-schedules.md

 ### Task Options

-Every task has a couple of extra settings you can tweak:
+Every task has an extra setting you can tweak:

 - **Time offset** -- adds a delay before this task runs, anywhere from 0 seconds up to 6 hours.
 Presets are available (0s, 30s, 1m, 5m, 10m, 15m, 30m, 1h, 2h, 4h, 6h), or you can enter a custom value.
 This is useful when you want to stagger actions -- for example, sending a warning message and then waiting 30 seconds before actually stopping the server.
-- **Continue on failure** -- if enabled, the next task in line will still run even if this one fails.
-Otherwise, the entire schedule stops at the failed task.
-Turn this on for non-critical tasks where a failure shouldn't block everything else.

 ### Reordering Tasks
 You can drag and drop tasks to change the order they run in.
 Since tasks execute sequentially, the order matters -- put your warning messages before your restarts, and your save commands before your backups.